utsavm9/HOTH-6/README.md

 The extension with its logo would have now appeared on the toolbar.
 To use it:

 * Go to your UCLA Course Schedule.
-* Click on the extension logo and then click on `Extract My Schedule`.
+* Click on the extension logo and then click on `Extract Schedule To Calendar`.
 A list of the course names for whom the time has been extraction will appear.
-* Click on `Add to My Calendar` to be redirected to Google Calendar page with pre-filled values.
+* Click on `Add to Calendar` to be redirected to Google Calendar page with pre-filled values.

 ![Screenshot of the Study List Extractor](https://raw.githubusercontent.com/utsavm9/StudyListExporter/master/sampleImg.png)